Leading Economic Growth and Job Creation in the Capital

 LEAP is supported by staff within the GLA’s existing structures.

-Debbie Jackson, the GLA's Assistant Director for Regeneration and Economic Development, is the Senior Responsible Owner (SRO) for LEAP and represents LEAP at CEO/Director level.
-View Debbie's LEAP Register of Interests.
+Philip Graham, the GLA’s Executive Director - Good Growth, is the Senior Responsible Owner (SRO) for LEAP and represents LEAP at CEO/Director level.
+Philip’s LEAP Register of Interests can be found here.

 London's diversity is its biggest asset and the Mayor of London strives to reflect London's diversity in all Board appointments to LEAP.